 Higher elevation causes turbochargers to work harder as they must compress thinner air.
 We won’t go into the exact details here.
 The fact of the matter is, an N55 turbo running 20psi at 5,000 feet elevation is taking more abuse than the same N55 at sea level.
 Consider cutting back an extra few PSI depending on your exact elevation.
 It’s an unfortunate reality for those of us who live at high elevations.

-The good news is, we’ve got slightly faster spool at altitude.
-We can also afford to run slightly more aggressive timing due to our (normally) colder weather and IAT’s.
+However, we can afford to run more aggressive timing due to our (normally) colder weather and IAT’s.
 Look to gain additional power through fueling and tuning improvements, rather than maxing the turbos at altitude.